DepthFocus: Controllable Depth Estimation for See-Through Scenes: Dataset Construction

-For real-world evaluation, we collected five scenes using acrylic plates with two levels of transmissivity (60\% and 80\%).
-A robotic arm positioned the plates between the stereo sensor and the scene to create two-depth configurations.
-The transmitted depths were annotated by removing the plate and scanning the scene with a high-precision structured-light 3D scanner.
-For each scene, we varied both camera viewpoint and plate placement to obtain 12 configurations.
-Together with the three plate conditions (no plate, 80\%, and 60\%), this yields $3 \times 5 \times 12 = 180$ stereo pairs, forming our real-world multi-layer benchmark.
+For real-world evaluation, we collected five scenes incorporating acrylic plates with two distinct levels of transmissivity (60\% and 80\%).
+A robotic arm was employed to precisely position the plates between the stereo sensor and the scene, creating controlled two-layer depth configurations.
+The ground-truth depths for the background (transmitted) layers were captured by removing the plate and scanning the scene with a high-precision structured-light 3D scanner.
+For each scene, we varied both the camera viewpoint and plate placement to obtain 12 unique configurations.
+Together with the three plate conditions (no plate, 80\%, and 60\%), this yields a total of 180 stereo pairs ($3 \times 5 \times 12 = 180$), forming a rigorous real-world multi-layer benchmark.